philsturgeon/phil.tech/source/2011-06-10-tumbleweed.html.markdown

 layout: post
 title: Tumbleweed?
 category: personal
-alias: blog/2011/06/tumbleweed
+alias: blog/2011/06/tumbleweed/
-excerpt: " \n\tAs you may have seen in my last article I'm currently off traveling the world (well, North America for now at least) and I wanted to give people a quick update as to what is going on with various projects while that is happening.
+excerpt: "As you may have seen in my last article I'm currently off traveling the world (well, North America for now at least) and I wanted to give people a quick update as to what is going on with various projects while that is happening.
 The good news is nothing is being dropped and everything is coming along really nicely,